County Meath Ireland · Co. Meath · Ballivor Save · Share

 Nov-Feb

-Cold, wet, dark.
-The village is closed in.
-Unless you live here or have business here, this is not the time.
+Cold, wet and dark, and the bog is no place to be.
+The pubs keep going.
+Unless you live here or have business here, this is not the season.

 ◐ Mind yourself